logshub/ecommerce-synch/dev-docs.md

 GRANT ALL ON magento19.* TO oscommerce IDENTIFIED BY 'password';
 CREATE DATABASE magento16;
 GRANT ALL ON magento16.* TO oscommerce IDENTIFIED BY 'password';
+CREATE DATABASE magento23;
+GRANT ALL ON magento23.* TO oscommerce IDENTIFIED BY 'password';

 FLUSH privileges;
 ```